linode/docs/docs/applications/game-servers/host-a-terraria-server-on-your-linode.md

 ## Install and Configure Terraria

-Check [Terraria news](http://terraria.org/news) to get the latest version, which is is 1.3.0.8 at the time of this writing.
+Check [Terraria news](http://terraria.org/news) to get the latest version, which is 1.3.0.8 at the time of this writing.

 1. Download the Terraria tarball to `/tmp`: